 Don’t Be Afraid of the Deeper Waters – Maybe you’re having trouble spotting permit on the flats – or maybe the tides are at the wrong levels.
 There could be a number of factors adversely affecting the permit fishing.
 Whatever the case, try deeper water.

-Check out this Facebook Live video we did with Costa Del Mar’s Peter Vandergrift.
-He’ll help you select the right lens and frame so you won’t have any trouble spotting fish!
+Check out this Facebook Live video we did with Costa Sunglasses.
+It’s a great video that will help you select the right lens and frame so you won’t have any trouble spotting fish!

 - Permit are naturally wary and will gravitate towards deeper water to feel safe.

-- Fish the deeper parts towards the edge of the flats where depths are somewhere between 15 and 20 feet.
+- Fish the deeper parts towards the edge of the flats where the depths are somewhere between 15 and 20 feet.

 Rig Another Rod for Other Fish – Maybe the permit fishing is nonexistent an afternoon.
 This is the worst-case scenario, abet even then it’s not that bad of a case.
 Thankfully, Ambergris Caye hosts a diverse range of species.
 If permit aren’t biting try one of these:

 - Tarpon – The flats and channels of Ambergris Caye are home to countless tarpon.
 There have even been reports of anglers fishing for both tarpon and permit swimming mixed together.

 - Bonefish – Ambergris Caye has some of the most exciting bonefish opportunities in the world – bonefish are always an option.

 - Jack Crevalle – The gluttonous cousin to the permit is everywhere on the flats of Ambergris Caye.
 The Jacks are more prone to take whatever is thrown at them and are great for topwater action

 With a few pointers, anyone can have success fly fishing for permit in Ambergris Caye, Belize.
 The spectacular setting of fly fishing Caribbean flats, catching amazing fish, and dining on exquisite cuisine all make it a one-of-a-kind trip.